dignite-projects/dignite-abp/NuGet.md

 ### Adding to the ecology of the ABP framework

-Adds notification system, dynamic forms module, file manager, Pure Theme, and other enhancements.
+Adds Notification system, User Points system, Dynamic Forms module, File Explorer, Pure Theme, and other enhancements.

 ### For more information, check out the below links